gregwalla/geopythonBasel/readme.md

 # Display Your Map on a Website Using Geopandas , Folium , Django , and Heroku

 Along this tutorial we will work mostly with the command line tool from a mac.
-Windows users will be able to follow though.
-We will follow the official steps in the official documentations of the tools as much as possible.
+We will emphasize on following the official documentations of the tools.
+Thus : 1-Windows instruction will also usually present in the documentations and
+       2-these documentations are maintained
-On your computer you will need git and python >= 3.6.
-You will probably need admin rights on your company computer
+On your computer you will need a python >= 3.6 installation at the time of this tutorial.
+You will hopefully not need admin rights (if your are on your company's computer).

 The tutorial of corey shafer is a must on the topic : "Python Django Tutorial: Full-Featured Web App".
-This tutorial is inspired from it
+This tutorial is inspired from it.

+Agenda :
+1- We will start by a data preparation example with Geopandas to prepare a Folium map Create a virtualenv in your folder (MAC)
+  Create a virtualenv in your folder (Windows)
+2- Serve our map locally in a Django application:
+  Prepare your developpement environment
+  Follow django official tutorial "Writing your first Django app, part 1" Skip "Writing your first Django app, part 2"
+  Adapt "Writing your first Django app, part 3"

 ## 1- We will start by a data preparation example with Geopandas to prepare a Folium map